ScarlettAS/NOTHS/README.md

 ## Setup:

-In order to run the feature file, you'll need to install [Cucumber](http://cucumber.io/).
+In order to run the feature file, you'll need to install [Cucumber](http://cucumber.io/) for Ruby.

     gem install cucumber